heisborony/TestProject/README.md

 # TestProject
-This is a HTML, CSS, and JavaScript code to test hosting HCJ files online with GitHub.
+This is an HTML, CSS, and JavaScript code to test hosting HCJ files online with GitHub.